gkerr01/frameworks_and_languages_module/technical_report.md

   const itemId = req.params.itemId;
   // ... (code for handling the GET request with a dynamic parameter) });

 // https://supreme-guide-x44p9gvjrqgcvgxj.github.dev//workspaces/frameworks_and_languages_module/server/server.js

 (Using Express Routing, no date)

 In Express, the route parameter :itemId captures dynamic values from the URL.
-Accessed through req.params.itemId, it enables customable handling of GET requests, facilitating dynamic data retrieval and processing based on the specified parameter value. these route parameters improve the readability of URLs, and meaningful identifiers are incorporated into paths to provide readable human-friendly code.
+Accessed through req.params.itemId, it enables customable handling of GET requests, allowing dynamic data retrieval and processing based on the specified parameter value.
+These route parameters improve the readability of URLs, and meaningful identifiers are incorporated into paths to provide readable human-friendly code.
 Furthermore, route handlers allow for modular and reusable code by effectively handling multiple instances of a resource by using captured parameter values found in req.params.

 ### (Middleware)

 app.use(cors());

 // https://supreme-guide-x44p9gvjrqgcvgxj.github.dev//workspaces/frameworks_and_languages_module/server/server.js

 In the provided Code snippet above, CORS middleware app.use(cors()), is used to manage cross-origin requests.
 This enhances server security by specifying which origins can access its resources, promoting secure and controlled cross-origin interactions.
 This means that CORS headers are set for all incoming requests, allowing cross-origin resource sharing universally by using app.use(cors()).
 Using Express Cors (no date)

 app.use(express.json());

 // https://supreme-guide-x44p9gvjrqgcvgxj.github.dev//workspaces/frameworks_and_languages_module/server/server.js

 In the example in my code above app.use(express.json()), enables the server to parse incoming JSON requests.
 This allows for seamless handling of JSON data, simplifying data processing and interaction with client applications through standardized JSON format.